ichistmeinname/Curry-Lenses/curry-lens.md

   * `l.get (l.put v c) = v` (PutGet)
   * `l.put (l.get s) (l.res s) = s` (GetPut)

+## An Algorithm for Layout Preservation in Refactoring Transformations

+* laws for correctness and preserveration are based on lens laws
+* presents algorithm that reconstructs source code after refactoring
+  transformations:
+  "CONSTRUCTTEXT(node) takes an abstract syntax term as input and constructs a string representation for this term.
+Three cases are distinguished; re- construction for nodes (l.
+1-5), reconstruction for lists (l.
+6-11), and pretty printing in case the origin term is missing, i.e. when a term is newly created in the transformation (l.
+12-14).
+We discuss those cases."

 # Misc

 ## Notes